-After using the Waterpik Water Flosser Ultra, I decided I wanted to provide a review of it for others who might be considering it for themselves.
+After using the Waterpik Water Flosser Ultra, I decided I wanted to provide a review for others who might be considering it for themselves.

 While I have been diligent about brushing my teeth at least twice a day and flossing with dental floss at least daily, visits to my dentist in the past couple of years indicated that my regime wasn't working.
 I was showing clear signs of gingivitis.
 My gums were beginning to recede and I was starting to even develop some bone loss around my lower molars.

 The dental hygienist suggested that I try using a Waterpik for flossing.
 She indicated that it tended to be more thorough at removing plaque-causing food, as well as the harmful bacteria that forms, and that it would even go further below the gum line than what I could do with dental floss.
 It was suggested that I try a model that included a "Pik Pocket Tip," which would do the best job of getting deep below the gumline.